loXpac/gear5.github.io/index.md

 <div style="text-align: justify;">
   Well, well, well, what do we have here ? <br/> <br/>
   Let us begin by looking at the Number of movies by genre over time.<br/>
-  The first thing to notice is that for nearly every genre, the production rate as massively increased since the beginning of movie production, bar a few exceptions.<br/>
+  The first thing to notice is that for nearly every genre, the production rate massively increased since the beginning of movie production, bar a few exceptions.<br/>
   Let's first start with the number of movies throughout the past century; there are few trends emerging already... <br/> <br/>

 <ol>